-The operation of the retail stores (2,500sqm to 2,800sqm GFA) and commercial suites (3,500sqm to 4,000sqm GFA) within the development post completion will generate employment.
-Applying the rate of one full and part time job per 30sqm (GFA) for specialty stores, the retail component of the development will generate around 85 to 95 full time and part time jobs.
-Also assuming one job is generated per 30sqm (GFA) of commercial floorspace, the commercial component of the development will generate around 115 to 135 commercial office jobs upon completion.
-Overall, the proposed development will generate around 200 to 230 full time and part time jobs post construction.
+The operation of the retail stores (2,088sqm GFA) and commercial suites (3,752sqm GFA) within the development post completion will generate employment.
+Applying the rate of one full and part time job per 28sqm (GFA), the retail component of the development will generate around 75 full time and part time jobs.
+Assuming one job is generated per 27sqm (GFA) of non-retail commercial floorspace, a further 135 office jobs will be provided.
+Overall, the proposed development will generate around 215 full time and part time jobs post construction.